Better call Saul: Can climate lawsuits slow global warming?

 Court victories for campaigners are likely to spur more cases, and the legal precedents already set make it more likely that similar lawsuits will prevail.

-In 2025, the defining legal case to watch will be the International Court of Justice and its advisory opinion on U.N. member states' obligations to combat climate change, expected later in the year.
+The defining legal case expected sometime this year will be the International Court of Justice and its advisory opinion on U.N. member states' obligations to combat climate change.

-Though not legally binding, it holds legal weight and moral authority and could influence future climate litigation and future government policy to uphold climate commitments.
+Though not legally binding, it has legal weight and moral authority, and could influence future climate litigation and government policy to uphold climate commitments.

-This article was updated on March 11 2025, with details of the upcoming court case against RWE.
+This article was updated on May 28 2025, with details of the court case against RWE.

 (Reporting by Joanna Gill with additional reporting from Nita Bhalla, David Sherfinski and Andre Cabette Fabio and Anastasia Moloney; Editing by Jon Hemming.)